Towards Comprehensive Multimodal Perception: Introducing the Touch-Language-Vision Dataset: Related Work

-\paragraph{Tactile Perception} Extracting and leveraging tactile information, encompassing surface texture, elasticity, and temperature, holds substantial promise for advancements in both robotics and AI research \cite{cui2020self, fazeli2019see, lin2019learning}.
-Current tactile sensors primarily rely on vision, employing a camera and illumination system to record deformations in a curved elastomeric gel.
-This structure has given rise to diverse perception systems, including GelSight \cite{yang2022touch, li2019connecting, johnson2011microgeometry, gomes2021generation, calandra2017feeling, yuan2017shape, si2022taxim, dong2017improved}, DIGIT \cite{kerr2022self, suresh2023midastouch, lambeta2020digit}, Taxim \cite{gao2022objectfolder}, GelSlim \cite{gao2023objectfolder} and TACTO \cite{gao2021objectfolder}.
-These systems aim to comprehensively record high-resolution, detailed tactile information.
-Among them, GelSight \cite{yang2022touch} stands out as one of the most widely used tactile perception systems, offering elaborate capture of depth, shear, and surface orientation.
-This work leverages sensor images primarily from GelSight. \paragraph{Tactile Datasets} A significant challenge in learning from the tactile modality lies in the substantial human effort and time required to construct high-quality datasets.
-Despite this hurdle, the research community's continuous efforts have yielded several publicly available datasets: Objectfolder 2.0 \cite{gao2021objectfolder} (featuring 1,000 implicitly represented objects generated through simulation), SSVTP \cite{kerr2022self} (containing 4.5K spatially aligned image-tactile pairs acquired using DIGIT), the Feeling of Success \cite{calandra2017feeling} (employing a two-finger gripper and GelSight sensor), Touch and Go \cite{yang2022touch} (a high-quality, in-the-wild dataset encompassing diverse categories and quantitative visuo-tactile pairs) and VisGel \cite{li2019connecting} (a dataset comprising over 12K touch instances and 3 million vision-touch frames).
-However, these datasets are in the absence of rich textual descriptions, hindering their potential for realizing higher-level cross-modal alignment.
-This work addresses this limitation by incorporating detailed and qualitative captions, fostering a more comprehensive and advanced cross-modal understanding. \paragraph{Multimodal Alignment} Effectively aligning semantics from diverse modalities is fundamental and crucial in multimodal research, yet it had been challenging to construct a high-dimensional joint embedding space incorporating features of different modalities.
+Effectively aligning semantics from diverse modalities is fundamental and crucial in multimodal research, yet it had been challenging to construct a high-dimensional joint embedding space incorporating features of different modalities.
 CLIP \cite{radford2021learning} achieved remarkable performance and generalization ability through self-supervised contrastive pretraining on a massive dataset of 400 million image-text pairs scraped from the internet.
 Subsequent works such as ALIGN \cite{jia2021scaling}, Flamingo \cite{alayrac2022flamingo}, Open-CLIP \cite{schuhmann2022laionb} have further advanced the field towards more robust and accurate alignment.
-Beyond vision and language modalities, significant research efforts aim to bridge the gap between even more diverse modalities, including 3D points \cite{liu2024openshape, xue2023ulip, zhang2022can, guo2023point}, audio \cite{guzhov2022audioclip, chen2023iquery}.
+Beyond vision and language modalities, significant research efforts aim to bridge the gap between even more diverse modalities, including 3D points \cite{liu2024openshape,xue2023ulip}, audio \cite{guzhov2022audioclip,chen2023iquery}.
 ImageBind \cite{girdhar2023imagebind} significantly extended the joint embedding space to encompass six distinct modalities through image-centered contrastive learning, further promoting comprehensive cross-modal understanding.
 Along this line, LanguageBind \cite{zhu2023languagebind} proposed a language-centered alignment strategy to fully leverage the rich semantic information within the text, achieving significant performance improvements.
 This work builds upon these advancements by further expanding cross-modal alignment to concurrently include touch alongside other modalities.